Personal Growth – the key to effective culture and business transformation

 Consequences for Leaders and Culture Practitioners

-Many of the skills and qualities required to be effective leaders and culture practitioners are complex.
-For example, self-awareness and regulation, strategic agility and systems thinking.
-They also often contain paradoxical elements, for example, the ability to be both passionate and non-attached, navigate past, present and future and concurrently influence strategic and operational.
+Many of the skills and qualities needed to be effective leaders and culture practitioners are complex.
+For instance, self-awareness and regulation, strategic agility, and systems thinking.
+They often include paradoxical elements, such as the ability to be both passionate and non-attached, navigate the past, present, and future, and simultaneously influence both strategic and operational aspects.

-The ability to work with paradox, being the domain of a more complex mind, means that a focus on growing ourselves and others in order to grow our organisations is critical.
+The ability to work with paradox, which is the domain of a more complex mind, means that it is critical to focus on growing ourselves and others in order to grow our organisations.

 How to develop a more complex mind

-An ongoing practice and set of habits for personal development becomes critical for leaders and culture practitioners committed to enabling their own and their organisation’s growth.
+An ongoing practice and set of habits for personal development become critical for leaders and culture practitioners committed to enabling their own and their organisation’s growth.

 The need to support the development of others